How to Build a First Aid Kit for Climbing

-A climbing first aid kit should be one item that gets packed in your climbing kit no matter what……or your mountain biking kit, hiking kit, etc; basically a first aid kit should be an essential part of any kit for venturing into the wilderness.
+December 8, 2022 fmg-adminFundamentals Fridays Guides' Tech Tips Rock ClimbingThe first aid kit is one item that I pack into my climbing kit no matter what.
+Ultimately a first aid kit should be an essential part of any kit for venturing into the wilderness.
 However, WHAT you put in your first aid kit can be tricky.
-There are plenty of kits out there that come pre-loaded with many of the essentials, but often there are items either missing or items that are not necessary.
+There are plenty of kits out there that come pre-loaded with many of the essentials, but often they are lacking necessary items.

 Prevention

-Before I get into discussing the contents of my first aid kit, I’d like to emphasize that prevention is the best first aid.
+Before I get into discussing the first aid kit, I’d like to emphasize that prevention is the best first aid.
 Of course things happen, which is why it’s important to carry first aid supplies, but by maintaining a level of diligence we can prevent many accidents and illnesses.
 Outside of my first aid kit I will have preventive items such as sunscreen, lip balm, and electrolyte replacement tabs.
 I’ll also remind myself to drink water and eat throughout the day.
 Before long days out I try to get a good night’s rest and stay well-hydrated.
 These simple items and actions help prevent the need to pull out the first aid kit.

 The Essentials